icza/screp/README.md

 The package is designed to be used by other packages or apps, and is safe for concurrent use.
 There is also an example CLI app that can be used standalone.

+Parses both "modern" (starting from 1.18) and "legacy" (pre 1.18) replays.

 _Check out the sister project to parse StarCraft II replays: [s2prot](https://github.com/icza/s2prot)_

 ## Using the `screp` CLI app